Karandevgan452/-Ecommerce-Follow-Along/README.md

 ✅ Updated the **README.md** file with milestone progress.
 ✅ Committed and pushed changes to the **GitHub repository**.

+🏆 **Milestone 24: Implementing Order Confirmation Page**

+✅ Created an **Order Confirmation** page to display order details.
+✅ Displayed **all products** in the order along with their quantity and price.
+✅ Showcased the **selected delivery address** for user confirmation.
+✅ Calculated and displayed the **total cart value** before placing the order.
+✅ Added a **"Place Order"** button at the bottom for order submission.
+✅ Ensured smooth **navigation** from the "Select Address" page to the "Order Confirmation" page.
+✅ Updated the **README.md** file with milestone progress.
+✅ Committed and pushed changes to the **GitHub repository**.

 # 🤮 Why Encrypt Passwords?
 - 🔒 **Protect User Data**: Ensures passwords are safe even if the database is compromised.